 Kobalt vs DeWalt: My Personal Opinion on Their Tools

-By the way, usually the whole Kobalt vs DeWalt comparison is just a face up between Kobalt’s 24v tools and DeWalt’s huge 20v line.
+Usually, the whole Kobalt vs DeWalt debate among contractors/DIY fans means comparing Kobalt’s 24v tools and DeWalt’s massive 20v product line.

 Kobalt vs DeWalt: